icopy-site/awesome-cn/docs/awesome/awesome-executable-packing.md

 - [Malheur](https://www.sec.cs.tu-bs.de/data/malheur) - Contains the recorded behavior of malicious software (malware) and has been used for developing methods for classifying and clustering malware behavior (see the JCS article from 2011).
 - [Malicia](http://malicia-project.com/dataset.html) - Dataset of 11,688 malicous PE files collected from 500 drive-by download servers over a period of 11 months in 2013 (DISCONTINUED).
 - [MalShare](https://malshare.com) - Free Malware repository providing researchers access to samples, malicious feeds, and Yara results.
+- [The Malware Museum](https://archive.org/details/malwaremuseum) - The Malware Museum is a collection of malware programs, usually viruses, that were distributed in the 1980s and 1990s on home computers.
 - [MalwareBazaar](https://bazaar.abuse.ch/browse) - Project operated by abuse.ch aimed to collect and share malware samples, helping IT-security researchers and threat analysts protecting their constituency and customers from cyber threats.
 - [MalwareGallery](https://github.com/BaRRaKudaRain/MalwareGallery) - Yet another malware collection in the Internet.
 - [MalwareTips](https://malwaretips.com/) - MalwareTips is a community-driven platform providing the latest information and resources on malware and cyber threats.